By Vivek Kumar

 Faculty Peer Reviewed

-“The patient goes to bed and sleeps quietly until about two in the morning when he is …
+“The patient goes to bed and sleeps quietly until about two in the morning when …

 By Ajay Prakash, MD